 Today’s enterprises conduct business and use digital technologies in ways that are evolving constantly.
 This digital transformation is making traditional perimeter-based cybersecurity IT infrastructure redundant.
-The days when every user and every device that are sat inside the organisation’s premises or firewall can be automatically trusted, are over for good.
+The days when every user and every device that is sat inside the organization’s premises or firewall can be automatically trusted are over for good.

 For decades, the enduring principle in corporate IT policy was the ‘castle and moat’ approach to securing user access to applications.
 Everything that needed to be accessed securely sat inside the castle and once the drawbridge was up and the castle was protected by its moat (or firewall), nothing unknown could get in or out, and everyone could trust each other.
 However, over the last 10 years applications and workloads have moved to the cloud, and users are increasingly accessing them remotely via the internet.
 This means that traffic is going from a user that was sitting inside the castle to an application that now sits outside.
 The network is no longer a secured enterprise network.
 Instead, it is the unsecured internet and the solutions employed to keep attackers out are no longer effective.

-In addition to the technological changes in the way enterprises operate today, there have also been massive global macro-economic shifts that have fundamentally changed the way companies hire staff and engage with customers around the world.
-This globalisation of business and trade is an unstoppable trend and has been accelerated by the pandemic, with employees potentially working anywhere.
-The result is that organisations have been looking carefully at how they solve the problem of allowing employees – wherever they are located physically – to access mission-critical applications securely.
+In addition to the technological changes in the way enterprises operate today, there have also been massive global macroeconomic shifts that have fundamentally changed the way companies hire staff and engage with customers around the world.
+This globalization of business and trade is an unstoppable trend and has been accelerated by the pandemic, with employees potentially working anywhere.
+The result is that organizations have been looking carefully at how they solve the problem of allowing employees – wherever they are located physically – to access mission-critical applications securely.

-Not only are employees’ work from home setups and environments not as secure as the office, but the broadband connections are weaker too.
+Not only are employees’ work-from-home setups and environments not as secure as the office, but the broadband connections are weaker too.
 This means their experience of trying to access office applications is suboptimal.
-Their Wi-Fi router may not have been configured for WPA-2; their IoT devices on the home network, like baby monitors or smart thermostats, are running a hodge-podge of security protocols, if any; and all this is being managed through a corporate VPN that is slowing traffic down even more.
-It’s not difficult for a threat actor to work out that an organisation is using a centralised firewall and then launch a DDoS attack that threatens to take down the business.
+Their Wi-Fi router may not have been configured for WPA-2; their IoT devices on the home network, like baby monitors or smart thermostats, are running a hodge-podge of security protocols if any; and all this is being managed through a corporate VPN that is slowing traffic down even more.
+It’s not difficult for a threat actor to work out that an organization is using a centralized firewall and then launch a DDoS attack that threatens to take down the business.

 Zero Trust verification

-In this environment more and more enterprises are now adopting a Zero Trust approach.
-Zero Trust is a security concept centred on the belief that organisations should not automatically trust anything inside or outside its perimeter and instead must verify anything and everything trying to connect to its systems before granting access.
+In this environment, more and more enterprises are now adopting a Zero Trust approach.
+Zero Trust is a security concept centered on the belief that organizations should not automatically trust anything inside or outside its perimeter and instead must verify anything and everything trying to connect to its systems before granting access.
 Without an overarching system like a Zero Trust framework, employees working in a secure environment can no longer be verified — or controlled.
-Zero Trust employs least-privilege and “always-verify” principles, offering complete visibility within the network, whether in data centres or the cloud.
+Zero Trust employs least-privilege and “always-verify” principles, offering complete visibility within the network, whether in data centers or the cloud.

 Challenge and benefits